AlibabaCloudDocs/alikafka/intl.en-US/Pricing/Billing.md

 Billing formulas are associated with instance types.

 -   If you have purchased an instance of the Internet and VPC type, select the public traffic, traffic specification, disk capacity, and number of additional topics as required.
-The following formula is used to calculate billing fees:
+The following formula is used to calculate the related fees:

-    Total fees = \(Unit price of public traffic + Unit price of traffic specification + Unit price of disk capacity × Disk capacity to be purchased/100 + Price of one topic × Number of additional topics\) × Number of months
+    Total fees = \(Unit price of public traffic + Unit price of traffic specification + Unit price of disk capacity × Disk capacity purchased/100 + Price of one topic × Number of additional topics\) × Number of months

 -   If you have purchased an instance of the VPC type, select the traffic specification, disk capacity, and number of additional topics as required.
-The following formula is used to calculate billing fees:
+The following formula is used to calculate the related fees:

-    Total fees = \(Unit price of traffic specification + Unit price of disk capacity × Disk capacity to be purchased/100 + Price of one topic × Number of additional topics\) × Number of months
+    Total fees = \(Unit price of traffic specification + Unit price of disk capacity × Disk capacity purchased/100 + Price of one topic × Number of additional topics\) × Number of months

 Billing rules